ruvebenadie/GIS709_Assignmnet2_Neo4j/README.md

-neighborhoods.json and restaurants.json is the data used for the MongoDB tutorial index.txt is the JavaScript library file index.html is the MongoDB script ran in the console log
+neighborhoods.json and restaurants.json is the data used for the MongoDB tutorial index.txt is the JavaScript library file index.html is the MongoDB script ran in the console log MongoDB is the code used in the tutorial for MongoDB